-Your exit strategy is also an essential part of any pitch for investment.
+Your startup exit strategy is also an essential part of any pitch for investment.
 During every round of the Fundraising Journey, potential backers will expect to hear how you plan to exit the company.
 For them, any investment is finite, and they’ll hope to cash out in three to five years and make a sizeable return.
 They’ll only choose to invest in your business if they believe the return will be higher than if they put their money in the bank or played the stock market.
 So, you must provide an exit plan every time you pitch.

-Benefits of an exit strategy for investors
+Benefits of a startup exit strategy for investors

 When you pitch to Angel Investors, Venture Capitalists or any other big-money investor in the early stages of a Fundraising Journey, you are selling them a vision.
 They can’t look at the finished product and see exactly where they’ll make their money.